-Class attendance and punctuality are part of the commitment a student makes when deciding to attend Blue Cliff.
+Class attendance and punctuality are part of the commitment a student makes when deciding to attend Blue Cliff Career College.
 Absences due to illness or an emergency will be eligible to be considered excused.
 If an absence is excused, decisions concerning makeup classes will be made jointly by the instructor, the student, and the Director or designated staff member.
 Excessive tardiness or missed classes, as determined by the instructor or the Director, may result in reduced grades, suspension or dismissal.

-In some cases, the student may be required to attend tutoring classes at the expense of the student.
 Students are required to sign-in and sign-out of class accurately in order to get credit for attendance.